Prosumma/KeyedSet/README.md

 ## KeyedSet

-A keyed set is a hybrid of a set and a dictionary.
-In a keyed set, some attribute of the elements in the set is used as a key with which dictionary subscript operations may be used.
+A hybrid of `Set` and `Dictionary`.
+Mostly a `Set`, but with `Dictionary`-like subscripting.

-For example, imagine that we want a set of `Person` instances, unique by social security number, and we wish to perform lookups by social security number.
+Imagine that we want a set of `Person` instances, unique by social security number, and we wish to perform lookups by social security number.

 ```swift
 let belle = Person(ssn: "111-11-2222", name: "Isabella")